 The Web SDK is a set of methods; it does not intervene with your UI except in two cases:

 - If you are using the Web SDK Fields feature for PCI descoping.

 To be descoped, you need us to retrieve the cardholder details.
 In this case, the Web SDK plants the card fields in your form.
 However, you have full control of customizing these fields using your code.

 - If you are performing the 3D Challenge.

 In this case, the Web SDK opens the 3D-Secure challenge dialog.
-However, there is no flexibility with how to display the challenge dialog, except for some styling, which you can control directly from your code.
+You can control some styling parameters of the challenge dialog box directly from your code.